joshuamkite/terraform-aws-static-website-s3-cloudfront-joshuamkite.com/README.md

 # terraform-aws-static-website-s3-cloudfront-joshuamkite.com

-This Terraform deploys resources for a website hosting a sample static webpage with text and an image using AWS S3 and Cloudfront with TLS and a public DNS entry together with a suitable ACM certificate and validation. ## Requirements
+This Terraform deploys resources for a website hosting a sample static webpage with text and an image using AWS S3 and Cloudfront with TLS and a public DNS entry together with a suitable ACM certificate and validation.

+## N.B.
+S3 Backend not commited to public repo for security reasons

+## Requirements

 | Name | Version |
 |------|---------|